-Changes to dismissal after 2:30 PM may be difficult to communicate to classroom teachers and students; therefore, it is expected that the parent/guardian will provide any change to dismissal as early in the day as possible.
-In the event of an emergency after 2:30 PM, parents/guardians are expected to contact the main office directly.
+Changes to dismissal after 2:30 PM may make it difficult to communicate to classroom teachers and students; therefore, it is expected that the parent/caregiver will provide any change to dismissal as early in the day as possible.
+In the event of an emergency after 2:30 PM, parents/caregiver are expected to contact the main office directly.

-If a parent/guardian wishes to change a student’s mode of dismissal (i.e.: walker, bus rider, parent pick up, etc.), it is necessary to write a note or send an e-mail to the classroom teacher and copy the principal’s secretary indicating the change.
+If a parent/caregiver wishes to change a student’s mode of dismissal (i.e., walker, bus rider, parent/caregiver pick up, etc.), it is necessary to write a note or send an e-mail to the classroom teacher and copy the principal’s secretary indicating the change.
 All notes will be kept on file in the main office.

 Title IX & Non-Discrimination Information

 The Wissahickon School District affirms that no person shall, on the basis of sex, disability, race, color, age, creed, religion, sexual orientation, gender identity, national origin, ancestry, veteran’s status or genetic information be excluded from participation in, be denied the benefits of, or be subjected to discrimination in any educational program or activity.
 In addition, no person shall, on any of these bases, be excluded from participation in, be denied the benefits of, or be subjected to discrimination in employment, or recruitment, or consideration, or selection, therefore, whether full-time or part-time, under any educational program or activity operated by the district.
 The district shall make reasonable accommodations for qualified individuals with disabilities upon request.